silvinor/www/_posts/2026-08-05-everyone-masks.md

 A 2025 systematic review and meta-analysis pooled *diagnosed* PTSD prevalence in autistic people at 2.06% in adults - broadly the general population rate, and wildly at odds with the 32-45% that screening instruments produce. [^55] Both figures cannot be describing the same thing.
 Either PTSD is being systematically missed in autistic adults, or screening instruments are counting autistic traits as trauma symptoms.
 Note that this is a measurement failure in the *simpler* of the two constructs.

-For complex post-traumatic stress disorder in an autistic sample, I could not find a prevalence estimate at all. [^d]
+For complex post-traumatic stress disorder in an autistic sample, I could not find a prevalence estimate at all. [^e]

 And there is good reason to expect that gap to be hard to close, because it is the personality disorder problem one storey up.
 Take the three disturbances in self-organisation in turn.
 Affect dysregulation is describable as autistic emotional response, as post-masking depletion, or as complex trauma.
 Disturbances in relationships is describable as autistic social difference, as the wreckage of masked friendships, or as complex trauma.
-Negative self-concept is describable as internalised stigma, as the shame this essay has just traced, or as complex trauma.
+Negative self-concept is describable as internalised stigma, as the shame just traced above, or as complex trauma.
 Every criterion has at least three plausible owners.
-Sarr and colleagues convened 106 international clinical experts in a three-round Delphi study specifically to establish how to distinguish autism from attachment disorders, CPTSD and emotionally unstable personality disorder. [^56] One do not run a study like that unless the distinction is failing in practice.
+Sarr and colleagues convened 106 international clinical experts in a three-round Delphi study specifically to establish how to distinguish autism from attachment disorders, CPTSD and emotionally unstable personality disorder. [^56] You do not run a study like that unless the distinction is failing in practice.

 So the position I will defend is this and no more.
 The mechanism is well evidenced: chronic invalidation, an internal-stable-global attribution drawn from incomplete information, and shame as a measured mediator to depression.
 The exposure pattern matches the complex construct rather than the simple one, and autistic adults are documented as experiencing exactly that kind of sub-threshold, repeated adversity as traumatic.
 What is not established is any prevalence figure for CPTSD in this population, and I am not going to assert one because it matches my own experience.
 What I will say is that the profession has noticed the overlap and is actively working on it, and that anyone in this position is entitled to be assessed for both rather than sorted into whichever construct the clinician happens to specialise in.